Your Global Trade Knowledgebase

 A Certificate of Origin document being signed and stamped by Chamber of Commerce

-Chambers of Commerce play a pivotal role in providing Certificate of Origin documents used for global trade.
+Chambers of Commerce play a pivotal role in issuing Certificate of Origin documents used for global trade.

-First of all, a certificate of origin document is an important document used in global trade to confirm the country of origin of where the goods have actually been manufactured or processed.
-So, the document will be used when the country of export and the country of import have a current Free Trade Agreement in place (see bottom of article).
-These free trade agreements can reduce or eliminate import duties and tariffs in the country of import.
-Chambers of Commerce will authorize Certificates of Origin documents used in global trade.
+A certificate of origin document is an important document used in global trade to confirm the country of origin of where the goods have been manufactured or processed.
+The document is used when the country of export and the country of import have a current Free Trade Agreement (FTA) in place (see bottom of article).
+These FTAs include specific rules of origin that determine the eligibility of goods for reduced or eliminated import duties and tariffs in the country of import.
+Chambers of Commerce will authorize Certificates of Origin (COs) documents used in international trade.

 How a Certificate of Origin works in the import-export process